The best budget-friendly Hermès Constance luxury bag alternatives to shop right now

 Despite being often mistaken for a contemporary luxury label, Paris-based APC has been around since 1987.
 Commonly associated with effortless Francophile cool, many of their designs bank heavily on subtlety to great effect.
 A key example of this can be seen in the APC Grace bag, which is evocative of both the Hermes Constance and the Celine Box bags.
 Just as in the case of its forebearers, the Grace is defined by a polished metal clasp in its front, alongside a discreetly embossed logo at the very bottom edge.

-Note: Prices stated are based upon conversion rates from EUR to MYR at the time of writing.
+Note: Prices stated are based upon conversion rates from EUR to HKD at the time of writing.

 6 /10